 Jakrapod Thaotad, founder of STEF

 Jakrapod Thaotad, known as Jake, is a quiet man with a burning ambition to make life better for elephants in Thailand.
-He has been the driving force behind STEF which, within three years of its inception, has enabled the construction and opening of a much-needed elephant veterinary centre in Khok Kloi, Southern Thailand.
+He has been the driving force behind STEF which, within three years of its inception, has enabled the construction of a much-needed elephant veterinary centre in Khok Kloi, Southern Thailand.
 And Jake hasn’t finished yet.
 His next plan – once the elephant hospital has all the funds necessary for equipment and running costs – is to develop the land around the hospital into a sanctuary for old or abandoned elephants that can be given the chance to live the rest of their lives in a natural jungle environment.

 It’s a remarkable ambition for a man who, since the age of five – when the family elephant Choosri roared at him – had been terrified of elephants.
 That was until he returned home to Thailand from London, where he had been working in a major life sciences company (see here), and persuaded his cousin, Lek, to remove Choosri from the logging camp where she was working and bring her home to work on the family’s own land in Phang Nga.
 To pay for Choosri’s keep, and to make a living from their land, Jake and Lek decided to create an ethical elephant park; one in which the welfare of the elephants would be paramount.
 The park opened in 2015 (see PNEP).